 My parents did not spend their growing up years in front of a TV seeing young people enjoying the beach, sand, and sun as we did.
 We may have lived in a small agriculture-based town and society, but we knew how the “lucky” kids lived on the coast!

 California and Flordia were big fantasy places to us.
 Even before we knew there was a Disneyland and Disney World.
 Yes, the miracles of Television!

 We soon adopted the approach we thought we saw on TV.
 Not bothering to be concerned about the damage the sun could do to our skin.
-We were not yet skin cancer aware enough to know that TV seldom reflects reality.
+We were not yet wise enough to know that TV seldom reflects reality.

-It may seem bigger than life on our big screens we all have today.
+It may seem bigger than life on the big screens we all have today.
 Even when our TV screens were 18″ we loved the world we were seeing.
-We wanted the carefree world we saw.
+We wanted the carefree world that the stories shared.
+Some examples

 As few of us could actually escape to California, we went on our merry way adapting our life to be what we thought was happening on those far away and exciting beaches.
 If you lived in California, every day was sunny and a holiday.